-Pastor James Hopkins will preach this sermon on the nineteenth Sunday after Trinity 10/10/2021.
-The service will be broadcast live on Facebook at 11:00am, and will be available as a recording on the FLC Facebook live page and on the FLC youtube channel after the service has ended.
+Pastor James Hopkins preached this sermon on the nineteenth Sunday after Trinity 10/10/2021.
+The service was broadcast live on Facebook at 11:00am, and is now available on the FLC youtube channel.
 To follow along from home, the bulletin is available as a PDF: Trinity19 Bulletin

 The text for the sermon was the day’s gospel lesson.
 To read the Bible texts for the Nineteenth Sunday after Trinity, click here.